IBM-Cloud/terraform-provider-ibm/website/docs/r/logs-router_tenant.html.markdown

 	  * Constraints: The maximum length is `256` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-z,A-Z,0-9,:,-]/`.
 	* `name` - (Optional, String) The name for this tenant target.
 The name is unique across all targets for this tenant.
 	  * Constraints: The maximum length is `35` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-z,A-Z,0-9,-,.]/`.
-	* `parameters` - (Required, List) List of properties returned from a successful list operation for a log-sink of type IBM Log Analysis (logdna).
+	* `parameters` - (Required, List) List of properties returned from a successful list operation for a log-sink of type IBM Cloud Logs.
 	Nested schema for **parameters**:
 		* `host` - (Required, String) Host name of the log-sink.
 		  * Constraints: The maximum length is `256` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-z,A-Z,0-9,-,.]/`.
 		* `port` - (Required, Integer) Network port of the log-sink.
 		  * Constraints: The maximum value is `65535`.
 The minimum value is `1`.
-		* `access_credential` - (Optional, String) Secret to connect to the Mezmo log-sink.
-This is not required for log-sink of type Cloud Logs.

 ## Attribute Reference